-A hodgepodge of yellow and red colors, plus Moorish and and Gothic architectural styles, Pena Palace is one of the country’s most iconic UNESCO sites.
-It’s been destroyed and remodeled over the a few hundred years and produced a striking summer home to the royal family, and a historic tourist favorite if you visit today.
+A hodgepodge of yellow and red colors, plus Moorish and Gothic architectural styles, Pena Palace is one of the country’s most iconic UNESCO sites, found in the utterly charming city of Sintra.
+It’s been destroyed and remodeled over a few hundred years and produced a striking summer home to the royal family, and a historic tourist favorite if you visit today.
 Some say it inspired the classic German Neuschwanstein Castle (which inspired Walt Disney's castle in Disneyland).

 Here’s the address: Estrada da Pena, 2710-609 Sintra Portugal

 You can easily reach Sintra from Lisbon, but from Lagos, you’ll need to head back to Faro, then catch a train from Faro to Sintra.
 It’s a 3.5 - 4 hour train ride and tickets are about 24 Euro for a 2nd class ticket, more for a 1st class ticket.
 You can check specifics on this Virail website, where you can also book your tickets.

 From the Sintra train station, it’s a short bus ride to the castle.
 Just hop on Bus 434 (the Pena Line) and get off at Pena Palace.
 The buses depart every 15 minutes or so, from 9:30 AM until 6:20 PM.
 Pay the driver directly; a single way ticket is 3.90 Euros, but you can purchase a 6.90 Euro ticket that works for the entire “tourist loop” that will take you from the train station to the palace and back to the train station (with a few stops along the way).
 Get information about the 434 bus here.